 We’ve reached the tipping point where it is now essential for businesses to have— and maintain— a social media presence.
 Yet there is confusion over what makes for the best social media marketing practices.
 The short answer is that there are no “one size fits all” social media strategies, regardless of what digital marketing clickbait headlines proclaim.
 Consider that social media strategies will be different depending on when businesses joined social media, and you’ve got a real puzzle to solve if you truly want to grow the social media presence of your business.

-For example, a few years ago you would hit the jackpot if a Facebook page with a high number of followers shared your page and asked their fans to like it.
-Now Facebook screens for terms like “give this page a like” and so on, which means less people see these types of posts.
+For example, a few years ago, you would hit the jackpot if a Facebook page with many followers shared your page and asked its fans to like it.
+Now Facebook screens for terms like “give this page a like” and so on, which means fewer people see these types of posts.
 The point is that social media strategies are constantly evolving, making it difficult for businesses to know which social media marketing strategies to use.

 So while we aren’t going to tell you what the golden ticket of social media marketing strategies is, we can tell you what mistakes you can avoid if you want your business to have a successful social media presence.
 We can even offer you a free digital marketing strategy session.

 For now, in order from smallest to biggest, we give you the five social media mistakes for businesses to avoid.

 In the golden era of social media for business— back when few of your competitors were using it and there weren’t obstacles to building followers— businesses didn’t have to pay for advertising as a way to grow their follower base.
 It didn’t take long for social media platforms to capitalize on the growing number of businesses joining the social media ranks.
 There are now paid advertising options that will increase your number of followers, get traffic to your website, capture email leads, create post engagement, and more.